cchitsiang/awesome-stars/topics.md

 - [dagger/dagger](https://github.com/dagger/dagger) - Automation engine to build, test and ship any codebase.
 Runs locally, in CI, or directly in the cloud
 - [mindsdb/mindsdb](https://github.com/mindsdb/mindsdb) - Federated Query Engine for AI - The only MCP Server you'll ever need
 - [babysor/MockingBird](https://github.com/babysor/MockingBird) - 🚀Clone a voice in 5 seconds to generate arbitrary speech in real-time
-- [databendlabs/databend](https://github.com/databendlabs/databend) - One Warehouse for  Analytics, Search, AI.
-Snowflake + Elasticsearch + Vector DB — rebuilt from scratch.
+- [databendlabs/databend](https://github.com/databendlabs/databend) - Data Agent Ready Warehouse : One for  Analytics, Search, AI, Python Sandbox.  — rebuilt from scratch.
 Unified architecture on your S3.
 - [visenger/awesome-mlops](https://github.com/visenger/awesome-mlops) - A curated list of references for MLOps
 - [supabase/supabase](https://github.com/supabase/supabase) - The Postgres development platform.
 Supabase gives you a dedicated Postgres database to build your web, mobile, and AI applications.
 - [onepanelio/onepanel](https://github.com/onepanelio/onepanel) - The open source, end-to-end computer vision platform.
 Label, build, train, tune, deploy and automate in a unified platform that runs on any cloud and on-premises.